Skip to Content Facebook Feature Image

 Albania's Prime Minister Edi Rama, right, speaks with Hungary's Prime Minister Viktor Orban, center, as he arrives for the European Political Community (EPC) Summit at the Puskas Arena in Budapest, Hungary, Thursday, Nov.
 7, 2024.
 (AP Photo/Petr Josek)

-Trump strongly pushed the European NATO allies to spend more on defense during his first presidency, to up and beyond 2% of gross domestic product and to be less reliant on U.S. military cover.
+During his first 2017-2021 term, Trump pushed the European NATO allies to spend more on defense, up to and beyond 2% of gross domestic product, and to be less reliant on U.S. military cover.
 That point has totally sunk in.

-“When he was president, he was the one in NATO who stimulated us to move over the 2%.
-And now, also thanks to him, NATO, if you take out the numbers of the U.S., is above the 2%.,” Rutte said.
+“He was the one in NATO who stimulated us to move over the 2%.
+And now, also thanks to him, NATO, if you take out the numbers of the U.S., is above the 2%,” NATO chief Mark Rutte said.

 “We have to be more masters of our destiny,” he said.
 “Not because of Donald Trump or Kamala Harris, but because of our children.”

-Trump has said he would end the war in Ukraine, now well into its third year, within days of being reelected.
+During the campaign, Trump said he could end the war in Ukraine, now well into its third year, in a single day.
 Ukraine and many of its European backers fear that this means a peace on terms favorable to Russian President Vladimir Putin and involving the surrender of territory.

-European allies in NATO hope to convince Trump that if he helps to negotiate any peace, it should be done from a position of strength, for both Ukraine and the United States.
+European allies in NATO hope to convince Trump that if he helps to negotiate any peace, it should be done from a position of strength, for both Ukraine and the U.S.

 Lorne Cook contributed to this report from Brussels.